Wes Morgan: Leicester City

 Manager Claudio Ranieri said "Wes Morgan is Baloo off The Jungle Book.
 He is a big gentle bear who looks after all the lads.
 He does not speak so much but when he does speak, everybody listens.
 He is the perfect captain.
 I never knew anything about him before I came here.
 But I watched all the matches, I watched how solid, strong and intelligent he was".
 On 25 February 2017, reports emerged alleging that Morgan was among several teammates who met with chairman Vichai Srivaddhanaprabha following their 2–1 Champions League defeat at Sevilla on 22 February, which led to Ranieri being sacked.

 On 14 March 2017, he scored the first goal in Leicester's 2–0 win against Sevilla, contributing to a 3–2 aggregate score which allowed the club to qualify for the quarter-finals of the UEFA Champions League.
 This also made him the first Jamaican player to score in a Champions League game.

 Morgan later came on in the 82nd minute of the 2021 FA Cup Final to help Leicester win their first ever FA Cup.

-On 21 May 2021, Leicester City announced that Morgan would retire at the end of the season.
+On 21 May 2021, Leicester announced that Morgan would leave the club and retire from professional football at the end of the season.